thrivewithai/langchain-fixie-marvin/README.md

 Cons:
 - It seems like you cannot choose how the text should be splitted (e.g., text-splitter in LangChain)
 - More examples will be great (i.e., Chat with PDF)
-- Ability to easily add third-party libraries
+- Ability to easily add third-party libraries is missing

 Misc:
 - [Here](https://app.fixie.ai/agents/0xhiroki/state-of-the-union) is a link to my agent.